ESSS/alfasim-sdk/docs/source/plugins/01_quick_start.rst

 Creating a package
 ------------------

-From the root directory of the plugin, execute the command `invoke package`.
+From the plugin root directory, execute the command `invoke package`.
-This command will compile your C/C++ implementation and include the shared libraries inside a `artifacts` directory and the generated plugin on the root directory with the extension `hmplugin`.
+This command will compile your C/C++ implementation and include the shared libraries inside an `artifacts` directory and the generated plugin on the root directory with the extension `hmplugin`.

 .. code-block:: bash